OoiYueYing/Pycharm-Remote-Interpreter/README.md

  ```
  deactivate
  ```
-this is the directory of where the virtual environment is stored at
+This is the directory of where the virtual environment is stored at
 ```
 /home/<usr>/.virtualenvs/<nameOfEnvironment>/bin/<pythonversion>
 ```

-link your virtual environment to your desired python version like this
+Link your virtual environment to your desired python version like this
 ```
 virtualenv --python=/usr/bin/python3.8 ~/.virtualenv/<nameOfEnvironement>/
 ```